 The U-M is in compliance with the Storm Water Management Program Plan (SWMPP) for the Ann Arbor (UMAA), Dearborn (UMD), and Flint (UMF) campuses, as revised in May 2010, and approved by EGLE on June 2, 2010.
 The University is also continuing to implement the EGLE approved post-construction storm water management requirements outlined in the Storm Water Management - Post-Construction Requirements Guideline (EP3-001) located on the Environment, Health & Safety Department in Ann Arbor (EHS-AA) website.
-On May 28, 2013, U-M submitted a Phase II permit renewal application to EGLE in accordance with the notification from EGLE dated February 5, 2013, and is awaiting reissuance of a NPDES permit.
+On May 28, 2013, U-M submitted a Phase II permit renewal application to EGLE in accordance with the notification from EGLE dated February 5, 2013, and provided additional requested updates to EGLE on May 28, 2015.
+On January 12, 2021, EGLE provided comments to this information and requested additional updates which were provided to EGLE on April 12, 2021.
 For the purposes of this report, please note that EHS-AA is associated with UMAA, the Environmental Health and Safety Department in Dearborn (EHS-D) is associated with UMD, and the Environment, Health, and Safety Department in Flint (EHS-F) is associated with UMF.